 That health, education and various other public services are distributed unfairly is not new for human societies; the level of unfairness however appears to be on the increase.
 This is indeed counter-intuitive, given the last few decades’ strides in economic progress and even improved average lifespan and improving access to health globally.
 Despite widespread feeling…… Continue reading Sciencing up participation, and participationing science

 The last few decades have seen a proliferation of research in the domain of health policy and systems research (HPSR).
 Major technological advances in medicine and various healthcare innovations have little chances of succeeding if robust country, provincial and local health systems are lacking.
 HPSR brings together various disciplines to push for a more granular…… Continue reading Building health policy and systems research capacity in India: the KEYSTONE approach

-Thanks to the exceedingly good central government run website to file applications under the Right to Information Act (see end of this post for details), I got the opportunity to look at some useful data on implementation of large nationwide schemes.
+Comment is free, but facts are sacred Thanks to the exceedingly good central government run website to file applications under the Right to Information Act (see end of this post for details), I got the opportunity to look at some useful data on implementation of large nationwide schemes.
 I have been trying to obtain data…… Continue reading Open government (data)